biruk-bereka/Todolist-Webpack/README.md

 - Add interactivity for description and checkbox
 - Store the updated array of items in the local storage.

+### New Feature
+- Test file created for a file containing the add item and delete item functions.
+- Test case created for Mock HTML to test if add/delete functions add or remove exactly one <li> element to/from the list in the DOM.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->